ProbioSlim Review: Will Probiotics Help You Lose Weight?

 Force Factor has been sued multiple times.

-We recommend that consumers be wary buying from supplement brands with so many legal actions taken against them, especially from governmental organizations.
+We recommend that consumers be wary buying from supplement brands with so many legal actions taken against them, especially when governmental organizations are included.

-There are a number of questionable and uncited health claims on the two ProbioSlim product pages.
+There are a number of questionable and uncited health claims on the ProbioSlim website.

-On the ACV gummies page, the manufacturer claims that one dose contains as much acetic acid as one tablespoon of ACV:
+On one of the marketing pages, the manufacturer claims that one serving contains as much acetic acid as one tablespoon of ACV:

 ProbioSlim questionable health claim 1